 Failure to report to your probation officer can result in a violation.
 The officer can report the non-attendance to the court, which will then be able to impose sanctions for probation violations or even revoke the probation.

-If a person violates the terms of the probation, you could be arrested on a “no bond” warrant and taken into police custody.
+If a person violates the terms of the probation, they could be arrested on a “no-bond” warrant and taken into police custody.

 The prosecutor may also file a “Motion to Revoke Probation” for violating the terms of probation.
 A hearing will be held to determine whether the person actually violated the conditions, and evidence will be presented about the allegations.4